Integralist/integralist.co.uk/content/posts/algorithms-in-python.md

 - Start > B > End (Cost: 7)
 - Start > B > A > End (Cost: 6)

+> [!NOTE]
-> Note: as you can see, the route that visually looks longer is actually quicker when considering the weighted nature of the graph.
+> as you can see, the route that visually looks longer is actually quicker when considering the weighted nature of the graph.

 The time complexity of this algorithm will be, at worst, `O(V+E)` (as noted with Breath First Search and Depth First Search, this means we could end up hitting every single node and edge in the data struture).